 Violin spiders, also known as brown recluse spiders, are light to dark brown spiders with very long legs and short hairs covering the legs and body segments.
-On the top of the body there is usually a pattern that resembles a violin.
+On top of the body, there is usually a pattern that resembles a violin.

 The violin spider is a hunter and comes out at night to search for insects.

-Females lay about 50 eggs that are encased in a silken sac.
-Each female may produce several egg sacs over a period of several months.
+Females lay about 50 eggs, encased in a silken sac.
+Each female may produce several egg sacs over the span of several months.
 Spiderlings emerge from the egg sac within a month.
-It takes an average of one year to reach the adult stage.
-They live about one to two years.
+It takes an average of one year to reach the adult stage and live for about one to two years.